- Quickstarts

 Render populates RENDER_EXTERNAL_HOSTNAME

-for config/prod.exs
+for config/runtime.exs

 .